-For the quantification of credit risk, TTFC follows the Credit Risk standard model.
+For the quantification of credit risk, TTFC follows the Credit Risk Merton standard model.
 Please refer to the Section 10 on Solvency for quantitative information.

-The largest part of the Credit Risk arises from corporate bonds in the investment portfolio.
+The largest part of TTFC's credit risk arises from corporate bonds in the investment portfolio.
 The bond portfolio of TTFC has an average rating of A or higher.